davekirby/EFFProject/report/PROJ_KirbyD.md

 ## Stage 8: Handle Box actions and auto-generate Antecedents and Consequents

-The next step was to create the antecedents and consequents automatically by inspecting the observation space and action space respectively and to handle `Box` (continous) actions.
+The next step was to create the antecedents and consequents automatically by inspecting the observation space and action space respectively and to handle `Box` (continuous) actions.

 For the antecedents, a helper function `_make_antecedents_from_env` was written that inspects the environment's `observation_space` attribute to find the shape of the space and the maximum and minimum that each value can take, then creates an `Antecedent` for each one.
 The names of the antecedents are "obs_0", "obs_1" etc and the terms are the default scikit-fuzzy terms of "lower", "low", "average", "high" and "higher".
 Currently only one-dimensional `Box` spaces are supported.

 One issue that was encountered was that many environments give the upper and lower bounds as "inf" and "-inf", which caused the antecedents to fail.
 To get round this an `inf_limit` parameter was added to the `train` method that clipped any "inf" antecedents to that value.
 The default was arbitrarily chosen to be 100.

-The user may still provide their own list of antecendents definition and these will be used instead of the auto-generated ones.
+The user may still provide their own list of antecedents definition and these will be used instead of the auto-generated ones.

 For the consequents the `action_space` was inspected to see what type it was and different kinds of consequents created depending on whether it was a `Box` or `Continuous` space.
 For the `Discrete` space a binary `Consequent` was created for each possible action, as described previously.
 For `Box` spaces a consequent is created for each output with the min and max values taken from the action space and the terms the same as for the antecedents.
-Both box and continous consequents named "action_0", "action_1" etc.
+Both box and continuous consequents named "action_0", "action_1" etc.

 ## Stage 9:  Further improvements